E3SM-Project/e3sm_to_cmip/docs/html/_sources/examples.rst.txt

     100%|███████████████████████████████████████| 2/2 [00:01<00:00,  1.96it/s]
     [+] 2 of 2 handlers complete

-Alternately, if this isnt going to be published to CMIP6, we can use the "simple" mode which doesnt require the full CMIP6 tables or metadata
+Alternately, if the data isn't going to be published to CMIP6, the "simple" mode can be used which doesnt require the full CMIP6 tables or metadata and produces output files that are very close to the CMIP6 requirements, but with placeholder metadata

 .. code-block:: bash